 Instant Pot/Multicooker/Pressure Cooker

-- Add 2 litres cups of water to the inner pot - fresh boiled water will bring the pressure up more quickly.
+- Scrub your oranges under warm water.
+Remove the pedicels/stem ends (the parts that are where the orange is attached to the tree - you can pull them off).
+Add 2 litres cups of water to the inner pot - fresh boiled water will bring the pressure up more quickly.

-- Place the orange halves in the food processor and blend well for a couple of minutes until most of the peel isn’t visible - it’s ok if there are still some visible pieces.
+- Place the orange slices in the food processor and blend well for a couple of minutes until most of the peel isn’t visible - it’s ok if there are still some visible pieces.
 Remove and discard any large segment walls you can see and do a final check to remove and discard seeds.

 - Pour the batter in to the cake pan.
+Smooth/even the top and spray lightly with oil.

 - Cut a square of baking paper that will be large enough to cover the cake tin.
 Spray with oil, place the oiled side down over the cake pan and then place foil on top of that.
 Pinch the foil to help tighten it around the edges of the cake pan.